 - How will you measure the results?
 Your content marketing is not a failure if it isn’t generating leads, increasing sales, bringing in more search traffic, etc. It means you have not been paying attention to which content does work.
 You need to track the results of each piece of content to identify what your customers respond to, and what generates the results you want.
 Establish how you will measure the results, and how those results will influence your content marketing strategy as a whole.

-Where possible, use the same username on all platforms, and this should also match your business name.
+Where possible, use the same username on all platforms.
+This should also match your business name.
+This will make it easier for users to identify your company across different platforms.
 Fill out the profile for each in full – don’t skimp on any information – and try using your company logo as the profile photo.

 It is foolish to think that you can market your business without spending a cent.
 Paid marketing helps make you more visible to customers searching for businesses like yours, it helps you stand out amongst your competition, and it helps to keep you top-of-mind in potential customers who aren’t yet ready to convert.

 Paid marketing used to be limited to search engine marketing (SEM) and banner ads, but it now includes paid ads on social media.
-Aside from social media ads, most ads are charged on a pay-per-click (PPC) or cost-per-click (CPC) basis.
+Aside from social media ads, most ad revenue is made from pay-per-click (PPC) or cost-per-click (CPC).
 CPC varies somewhat according to industry, and the keywords/phrases you are targeting.
 But it remains quite accessible to small businesses, with the right approach.

 Finally, there are many ways of analyzing the results of your campaigns, but the most important metric is your cost-per-acquisition (CPA) – how much do you spend on advertising to land one sale.